lsst-sitcom/sitcomtn-148/sections/persistenceOptimization.rst

 Impact on full-well
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Reduction of the full well is expected by narrowing the parallel swing voltage.
 This subsection explores how much reduction in the PTC turnoff is observed in the dense PTC run.
-Two runs are acquired with identical setting except for the CCD operating voltage.
-As the PTC turnoff is defined in ADU, it needs to be multiplied by PTC_GAIN to make the comparison.
+Two runs are acquired with identical setting except for the CCD operating voltage (E1113 for 9.3V and E1335 for 8.0V).
+As the PTC turnoff is defined in ADU, it needs to be multiplied by PTC_GAIN to make a comparison.
 The figure below compares the PTC turnoff in electrons and their difference in ratio.
 The median reduction was 22% .

 .. figure:: sections/figures/PtcTurnoffRatio.png